 Your installer or customer service representative programs both the Call Park prefix and the delay before parked calls are returned to the originating telephone.
 External calls parked for longer than the programmed delay are returned to your telephone.

 Tip - Answered Hunt Group calls are parked in the same manner as other calls.
-For more information on Hunt Groups see Programming Hunt Groups on page 161.
+For more information about Hunt Groups, see Programming Hunt Groups on page 169.

 Call Park can be disabled by your installer or customer service representative.